tetrapod00/godot-docs/about/list_of_features.rst

 - RichTextLabel for :ref:`text formatted using BBCode <doc_bbcode_in_richtextlabel>`,
   with support for animated custom effects.
 - Trees (can also be used to represent tables).
-- Color picker with RGB and HSV modes.
 - Controls can be rotated and scaled.

 **Sizing:**